apache/streams-master/src/site/markdown/dependency-info.md

 Below are some examples of how to import Streams artifacts into your project.

-Please note that your project should import multiple artifacts corresponding to the Components in your stream and the Runtime used to execute your stream.
+Please note that your project should import multiple artifacts corresponding to the Components in your stream(s) and the Runtime used to execute your stream(s).

 You should *not* import streams-master (depicted below), because it does not do anything interesting.